 The England and Wales Cricket Board governs every aspect of the sport in those two countries, and it holds massive amounts of data generated by professional and amateur players alike.
 Since its founding in 1997, the ECB has collected information on every aspect of its operations, including players, partners, youth leagues, coaches, stadiums, ticket sales, marketing initiatives and more.

-To help the ECB harvest the full value of its data, Pythian architected and designed a platform to bring together those 19 individual data sources for storage in Google Cloud.
-To implement the data lake, the software of choice was Cloudera Hadoop, with management also entrusted to Cloudera.
+To help the ECB harvest the full value of its data, Pythian architected and designed a platform to integrate those19 individual data sources on a single platform, using Google Cloud.
+They also implemented a data lake for raw data storage using Cloudera Hadoop.

 The results were immediate.
 Data-analysis exercises that previously took between three and six months could now be completed in hours.
 The traditional bottlenecks around data management and business intelligence disappeared, allowing the ECB to transform itself into a more disciplined, data-driven organization.